 At the meeting, the Commission approved capital budget adjustments recommended by its Finance Committee, with the largest single item being an increase of $34.3 million for the upcoming construction of the Concourse A Extension which will add six (net) new gates at the airport.
 Funding for items including jet bridges for the Concourse A Extension, improvements related to rental car operations, and the construction of a cargo apron on the airport’s east side were also part of the approved budget adjustment.

-Additionally, the Commission distributed its Comprehensive Annual Financial Report (CAFR) for fiscal year 2017.
+Additionally, the Commission distributed its Annual Comprehensive Financial Report (ACFR).